oss-mirror/isc-bind9/doc/arm/reference.rst

    ``nocookie-udp-size`` option.

    The default is ``yes``.

+``srv-full-additional``
+  If ``yes``, then when answering recursive queries for type SRV, the additional section will be fully populated before a response is returned.
+If ``no``, then the additional section is only populated by data already present in the cache.

+  The default is ``yes``.

 ``stale-answer-enable``
    If ``yes``, enable the returning of "stale" cached answers when the name servers